data-solution-automation-engine/data-solution-framework/design-patterns/design-pattern-data-vault-hub.md

 ## Purpose

-This Design Pattern describes how to load data into Data Vault Hub style tables.
-It is a specification of the Hub ETL process.
+This design pattern describes how to define, and load data into, Data Vault Hub style tables.

 ## Motivation

+A Data Vault Hub is the physical implementation of a Core Business Concept.
+These are the the key identified 'things' that can be meaningfully identified as part of an organization's business processes.

 Loading data into Hub tables is a relatively straightforward process with a clearly defined location in the architecture: it is applied when loading data from the Staging Layer to the Integration Layer.